atlonglastkibet/Hits-Radio-Spotify-Project/README.md

 # Hits Radio to Spotify Playlist Automation
-- This project scrapes the latest tracks from [Hits Radio](https://onlineradiobox.com/ke/hitskenya/playlist/?cs=ke.xfmkenya), matches them on **Spotify**, using **Spotify API** and creates a playlist automatically!
+- This project scrapes the latest tracks from [Hits Radio](https://onlineradiobox.com/ke/hitskenya/playlist/?cs=ke.xfmkenya), matches them on **Spotify**, using **Spotify API** and creates a playlist!
 - This project allows you to convert your favorite music station playlist into a Spotify playlist, so you never miss out.
 - Here is a [Spotify Playlist](https://open.spotify.com/playlist/6lUOYHk2oISj9P2bgZwzmA?si=xFFGfl_ETuuo1rPYnoRCTQ) link for a Sunday Morning (6-10AM) Hits Radio playlist created on January 26, 2025.

 ## Features
 - **Scrape Tracks**: Fetch the latest tracks played on **Hits Radio** in real time.
 - **Spotify Matching**: Automatically match scraped tracks on Spotify using the Spotify API.
-- **Playlist Creation**: Create a Spotify playlist with the matched tracks.
+- **Playlist Creation**: Create a Spotify playlist with the matched tracks from a time range or from our default filters: Top 50, Morning Hits or Evening hits depending on your mood.
+- **Discover**: Discover new curated playlists from Hits Radio data, updated weekly.
 - **Customizable**: Specify the number of hours to scrape and the output format (CSV or Spotify playlist).
 - **Exploratory Data Analysis (EDA)**: I provide csv outputs to provide insights into trending hits.
 - **Streamlit**: I've added a streamlit Web GUI to allow for easier interaction by users.